Myrtle K. Hilo: Commercial success

 Between 1967 and 1973, Hilo recorded three albums.
-Her break-out hit "Will You Love Me (When My Carburetor Is Busted)" eventually became a classic, and is believed to be an adaptation by George Naʻope of Benjamin (Bell) Zamberg's '"Carburetor the Automobile Song'" from Yiddish theatre.
+Her break-out hit "Will You Love Me (When My Carburetor Is Busted)" eventually became a classic, and is believed to be a George Naʻope adaptation of the Benjamin (Bell) Zamberg's '"Carburetor the Automobile Song'" from Yiddish theatre.
 By the 1970s she was filling in for Kahala Hilton headliner Danny Kaleikini.

 Hilo continued driving her taxicab on a full-time basis, sometimes picking up fares after she closed her show at night.
 Although she took regular fares, she also sometimes accommodated private tours.
 Travel companies began an arrangement with her for use of her name for United States mainland tours, while booking her as the on-board entertainment.

 Later years

 After three successive family deaths in 1976, her husband and both her parents, she took a sabbatical from performing and moved to Tacoma, Washington.

 She returned to performing in Hawaii in 1987.
 In 1998, the Hawai'i Academy of Recording Arts presented her with the Lifetime Achievement Award at the Na Hoku Hanohano Awards.

 Myrtle K. Hilo died in 2009.
 Besides her husband, her daughter Healani also preceded her in death.
 She was survived by four of her children.